-Question: How do I obtain a certificate of licensure history?
+Question: How do I obtain a Verification of licensure history?

 Question: How do I place a license on inactive status?

-Question: How do I reactivate an inactive license?
+Question: How do I reactivate my inactive Salesperson license?

 Question: How do I transfer a license?